 Click here to watch this video on YouTube.

 The plushness of the Deccan Odyssey extends way beyond the train itself; it’s a full-meal-deal sort of experience.
 Check out two more posts and videos on my adventures aboard the Deccan Odyssey:

 A Final Note About Semantics

 Is the Deccan Odyssey really the most luxurious train in the world?
 Well, it’s debatable.
-Cox & Kings has received awards for the Deccan Odyssey as the best luxury train.
+It has received awards for being the best luxury train.
 The difference between “best luxury train” and “most luxurious train” could be semantics, or not.

 When I look up most luxurious trains, Google shows me a bunch of trains I’ve ridden: The Ghan and The Indian Pacific (in Australia), the Canadian and the Rocky Mountaineer (Canada), the Trans-Siberian (Russia), and more.
 (Most of these trains are covered in my book.
 Just saying.)

 Although I haven’t experienced other contenders like the Blue Train (South Africa) and the Maharaj’s Express (India), I can say that from the trains I’ve ridden, the Deccan Odyssey wins the prize for most luxurious train in the world – hands down – in my books.

 Accommodation in India